-Pinliang Dong, Associate Professor; Ph.D., University of New Brunswick.
+Pinliang Dong, Associate Professor; Ph.D., University of New Brunswick (Canada).
 Geographic information systems; remote sensing; spatial analysis.

 C. Reid Ferring, Professor; Ph.D., University of Texas at Dallas; Ph.D., Southern Methodist University.
 Geology; physical geography; archaeology.

 Matt Fry, Assistant Professor; Ph.D., University of Texas at Austin.
-Human-environment geography, Latin America (particularly Mexico, Bolivia).
+Human-environment geography; Latin America, particularly Mexico and Bolivia.